yuhsuan1203/TSC/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-What I preprocessed the image data was to normalize them because normalization can make the contrast of the images better.
-When the data runs on the model, it can be easier for the CNN to find the features.
+How I preprocessed the image data was to normalize the images and convert them to grayscale.
+Normalization can make the contrast of the images better.
+Because I want the model to focus on the shape instead of the color of the image so I also converted them to grayscale.
+Below are images before and after preprocessing.

+![Before][image9]
+![After][image10]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.